Efficient Reinforcement Learning for StarCraft by Abstract Forward Models and Transfer Learning: Background

-Transfer learning~\cite{Transfer2010} is the study of the transfer of knowledge from the source domain to the target domain.
-In general, transfer learning assumes that the target domain has certain similarities with the source domain.
-Transfer learning has certain applications in the field of reinforcement learning~\cite{transferRLsurvey}.

-In our approach, thought-game is the source domain.
-The real game of SC2 is the target domain.
-We make state features and actions in the source domain be consistent with the target domain.
-Then the goal of transfer learning is to transfer the policy from the adaptation to the data distribution in the source domain to the adaptation to the data distribution in the target domain.
+Transfer learning~\cite{Transfer2010} allows the transferring of knowledge from the source domain to the target domain, assuming similarities between them.
+TL has been used in the RL field~\cite{transferRL,transferRLsurvey}.
+In our study environment, TG is the source domain, and RG is the target domain.
+For simplicity, we use $A \Rightarrow B$ to represent transferring from $A$ to $B$.
+For consistency, $\varnothing \Rightarrow A$ represents training from scratch on $A$.
+Thus, we have 3 common modes which are $\{TG \Rightarrow RG,\varnothing \Rightarrow TG,\varnothing \Rightarrow RG\}$.

-Curriculum learning~\cite{curriculumLearning} is a series of algorithms that allow learning to grow incrementally by designing a series of tasks.
-In the field of reinforcement learning, curriculum learning has also been fully applied~\cite{curriculumLearningRL}.
-Previous work~\cite{pang2019sc2} used the idea of curriculum learning, so that the policy can be gradually optimized.
-However, the difficulty level of SC2 is not smooth (e.g., the difficulty level-3 is obviously much more difficult than the difficulty level-2 and difficulty level-1), which leads to a unsmooth curriculum.
-In our approach, since thought-game is designed, it is possible to make a more smooth curriculum.
+Curriculum learning (CL)~\cite{curriculumLearning, teacherCurriculumLearningRLonNNLS} studies how to make learning grows incrementally through a series of designed tasks, e.g., repeatedly using TL from easier tasks to harder tasks.
+Pang~\cite{pang2019sc2} used the idea of CL, making levels of SC2 as the curriculum such that their training can be formulated as $RG_{i} \Rightarrow RG_{i+1}$.
+However, the difficulty levels of the SC2 are not smooth (e.g., L3 is much more difficult than L2), which makes the curriculum not ideal.
+On the contrary, due to we design TG, it is possible to provide a smoother curriculum in TG for agent learning.